 Four Huskers Named All-Region

-Mancuso, who was named a unanimous First-Team All-Big Ten pick, has been key for the Husker offense and defense in 2011.
-As a junior, the Omaha, Neb., native led Nebraska in kills with a total of 407 and an average of 3.60 kills per set and 2.66 digs per set.
-She ranked in the top ten in the conference in kills for the entire season.
-Mancuso notched at least 10 kills in 25 matches this season, while posting a career-high of 24 kills against Colorado State.
-She was also named the Big Ten Player-of-the-Week two times in 2011.
+Mancuso, who was named a unanimous First-Team All-Big Ten pick for the second consecutive year last week, has been key for the Husker offense in 2012.
+As a senior, the Omaha, Neb., native has led Nebraska in kills as she has posted a total of 377 on the season and an average of 3.43 kills per set, while ranking 10th in the Big Ten in kills.
+She has recorded nine double-doubles on the year and has notched at least 10 kills in 23 matches this season, recording a season-high 20 kills three times in 2012.
+She also ranks ninth in the conference in service aces with an average of 0.28 per set.

-Cook put together a strong season in her first full year as a starter.
-She averaged 11.03 assists per set, .49 kills and 2.79 digs per set.
-She ranked fourth in the league in assists, while notching a team-best 18 double-doubles (assists-digs).
-Cook helped Nebraska hit .300 or better in 10 matches, including a season-high .438 against Jackson State in the first round of the NCAA Tournament.
-She totaled 50 or more assists in seven matches, including a career-high 62 assists against Kansas State.
+Cook has put together a stellar senior campaign, averaging 11.12 assists per set and totaling 1,290 total assists on the season.
+She ranks fourth in the league in assists, while notching a team-best 17 double-doubles (assists-digs).
+Cook helped Nebraska hit .300 or better in 17 out of 31 matches in 2012, including a season-high .471 hitting percentage against Iowa on Nov.
+21. She has totaled 50 or more assists six times in 2012, including a season-high 56 against UCLA on Aug.
+25.

 Werth has continued to put together a stellar Husker career in her senior season.
 She is averaging 3.07 kills per set and has 341 total kills on the season.
 She ranks second on the team in kills and is first in digs with 354 on the year and an average of 3.19 digs per set.
 She owns 14 double-doubles on the season and has totaled at least 10 kills in 19 matches, while notching at least 10 digs in 19 matches.